Screening the Discrepancy Function of a Computer Model: Background, notation and assumptions

 \subsection{Calibration and model inadequacy}

 Computer models typically have two kinds of inputs, namely, input variables and model parameters.
 Input variables are often controllable inputs which can be set at chosen values in field experiments designed to observe the real process which the computer model aims at reproducing.
-They may also be environmental variables which are observed during the field experiments.
+They may also be environmental variables which are observed as part of the field experiments.
 On the other hand, model parameters are usually unknown in the context of physical experiments; they are typically estimated using the information contained in the physical experimental data, a task that is usually called calibration.
-We denote the generic vector of input variables by $\n x=(x_1\ldots,x_{p})^\top$ and the generic vector of model parameters by $\n \theta=(\theta_1,\ldots,\theta_{k})^\top$.

 \cite{KO2001} described the various sources of uncertainty that are present in the process of linking experimental observations and computer models, often for the purpose of calibration.
 One of these sources of uncertainty is referred to by these authors as model inadequacy and results from the fact that no model is a perfect representation of the real process it aims at reproducing.
-They propose that this uncertainty should be captured by the so-called discrepancy or bias function; \cite{craigetal2001} advocate a similar approach.
+They propose that this uncertainty should be captured by the so-called discrepancy or bias function; \cite{craig1996,craig1997pressure,craigetal2001} advocate a similar approach.
 Since then, this has become standard practice, although various cautionary remarks have been made over the years as to how difficult it is to account for this extra source of uncertainty, cf. e.g. \cite{Brynjarsdottir_2014}.
-Specifically, denote by $\n x_1,\ldots,\n x_n$ the configurations at which the field experiments are conducted; that is, $\n x_i=(x_{1i},\ldots,x_{p,i})^\top$ denotes the values of the input variables that have been set for the $i$th experiment (or that will be observed as part of that experiment, if corresponding to environmental variables).
-Following \cite{KO2001}, we model the field data as